adisingh2212/E_Voting_System/README.md

-# 🗳️ eVoting – Full Stack Electronic Voting Software
+# 🗳️ E_Voting – Full Stack Electronic Voting Software

 **eVoting** is a complete **full-stack digital voting platform** built using **React.js**, **Node.js**, **Java**, and **MySQL**.
 It enables users to securely cast their votes online, view live results, and ensures transparency through real-time updates and a multi-layered architecture.